akatch/hammerbros/content/pages/equipment/hammer_dressing.md

 ---
 {{< notice warning >}}
 Always wear a respirator and eye protection when grinding metal

+Never operate an angle grinder without the guard securely installed
 {{< /notice >}}

 ## Why should I do this?

 Dressing your hammer face will prevent unsightly marks left by the edges on the faces of most commercially produced hammers.
+It is also a way to reprofile the hammer face, making it more (or less) convex and thus more (or less) aggressive in moving material.

 ## You Will Need